coq/coq/doc/sphinx/language/gallina-specification-language.rst

    The :cmd:`Variant` command is identical to the :cmd:`Inductive` command, except that it disallows recursive definition of types (for instance, lists cannot be defined using :cmd:`Variant`).
-No induction scheme is generated for this variant, unless option :opt:`Nonrecursive Elimination Schemes` is on.
+No induction scheme is generated for this variant, unless option :flag:`Nonrecursive Elimination Schemes` is on.

    .. exn:: The @num th argument of @ident must be @ident in @type.
       :undocumented: